What are direct loans?

 Our cooperative’s main source of income will be rent, and for this reason we are not too dependent on external conditions.
-As is said, people will also need to live somewhere, and for this reason our system is stable and reliable.
+As is said, people will always need to live somewhere, and for this reason our system is stable and reliable.

 How will debt repayment take place?
 First direct loans, and later the loan from the foundation?

 We will pay both the foundation’s loan and the direct loans at the same time.